codeigniter4/CodeIgniter4/user_guide_src/source/database/forge.rst

 		:param string	$onUpdate: On update event.
 		:param string	$onDelete: On delete event.

-		Adds a foreign key and sets the corresponding index to the table.
+		Adds a foreign key and sets the corresponding index to the table..

 	.. php:method:: createDatabase($db_name)